 In Scotland, the 2011 Act is replacing the Reservoirs Act 1975 (the 1975 Act) as the regulatory regime for reservoir safety.
-The 2011 Act is being implemented through a phased approach with reservoirs having a capacity over 25,000 cubic metres above the natural level of the surrounding land brought under the new regime from 2015 onwards and smaller reservoirs with capacity between 10,000 and 25,000 cubic metres to be included at a later date.
+The 2011 Act is being implemented through a phased approach with reservoirs having a capacity over 25,000 cubic metres above the natural level of the surrounding land being brought under the new regime from 2015 onwards and smaller reservoirs with capacity between 10,000 and 25,000 cubic metres to be included at a later date.

-Under relevant sections of the 2011 Act now in force, it is a legal requirement for controlled reservoirs capable of holding more than 25,000 cubic metres of water to be registered with SEPA.
+Under relevant sections of the 2011 Act which have now been brought into force, it is a legal requirement for controlled reservoirs capable of holding more than 25,000 cubic metres of water to be registered with SEPA.
 For existing reservoirs covered by the 1975 Act the prescribed 6 month free registration period ran from 1 April - 30 September 2015.

-Under the charging scheme, a registration fee applies to any such new structures or areas greater than 25,000 cubic metres which become controlled reservoirs, and to any late registration of existing reservoirs registered under the 1975 Act.
+Under the charging scheme, a registration fee applies to any such new structures or areas greater than 25,000 cubic metres which become controlled reservoirs from 1 October 2015, and to any late registration of existing reservoirs registered under the 1975 Act.